skienzmatishun/rippreport/content/p/insanity-2/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: State politicians repeatedly blocked billions in public health funding to satisfy personal political grudges and protect corporate donors.
+State legislative records and ethics complaints document millions in lost grant money sacrificed for private payback schemes.
+Uncover how stubborn leadership continually leaves Alabama residents at the bottom of national rankings.
 ---
 Alabama needs a psychiatrist and a financial advisor.
 The lives lost, hospitals closed and billions of dollars, left on the table, is the result of despicable political motives of several Alabama Republican Governors.